isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``localize4`` Command
 -------------------------

-The :isccmd:`localize4` command returns the result of DHCPv4 subnet selection.
+The :isccmd:`localize4` provides a way to test DHCPv4 subnet selection based on a set of input parameters typically supplied in a client packet.
-Recognized entries take strings and are:
+Recognized parameters take strings and are:

  -  ``interface`` - the incoming interface name
  -  ``address`` - the client address